 No-one knows exactly how many children are bereaved each year.
-Data is collected each year on the number of children affected by the divorce of their parents, but not on the number affected by the death of a parent.
 This information is urgently needed, to plan for service development and to make more sense of research on the impact of bereavement on children's lives.

-In the absence of official data, we have estimate the numbers using mortality statistics, census data and other sources.
-Download a detailed breakdown of these figures by each nation in the UK.
+In the absence of official data, we have estimated the numbers using mortality statistics, census data and other sources, for each nation in the UK.

 How many children and young people are bereaved?